Safi0923/Myca2/README.md

 The Myca-II programmable controller is a device that can be programmed to implement a specific state diagram using assembly language.

-In this project, a Myca-II programmable controller is designed using VHDL so that it can be programmed to implement a pop machine compute system or a parking lot control system.
+In this project, the following three designs were implemented:-

+1. Pop machine controller using Moore State Machine (FSM)
+2. Pop machine controller using Myca-II
+3. Parking lot controller using Myca-II

+The first two designs were tested on PYNQ-Z1 board with the LEDs showing the relevant input/output details regarding the pop machine.

 Notes:-